mos3abof/mos3abof.github.io/content/projects.md

 ## Toggle Target

-At work, long time ago, we had to track our working hours on Toggl (www.toggl.com), so I created this small project to calculate how many hours I should work to achieve my monthly goals.
+At work, long time ago, we had to track our working hours on [Toggl](www.toggl.com), so I created this small project to calculate how many hours I should work to achieve my monthly goals.

 [github](https://github.com/mos3abof/toggl_target)